andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

   - python
 ---

-Scheduling revision clouds in Revit is limited.
-Revit can output the following built-in type parameters, but only these parameters and only within a title block family.
+Scheduling revision clouds in Revit is limited to the following built-in type parameters.
+In addition, a revision cloud schedule can only be placed in a title block family.

 <!--more-->